christopher-beckham/amr/README.md

   - The main changes we make is that we add spectral norm to the discriminator to stabilise GAN training.
 We also added instance norm to the generator to stabilise training.
   - Generator code: https://github.com/christopher-beckham/amr/blob/dev/architectures/arch_kyle.py#L21-L96
   - Discriminator code: https://github.com/christopher-beckham/amr/blob/dev/architectures/arch_kyle.py#L98-L108
-- ACAI's regularisation term has not been implemented, so it's not a completely faithful reproduction of their model.
-We will address this issue.
-- Having batch norm in the generator appears to generate funky artifacts (or at least it was the case on our qualitative experiments on CelebA/Zappos in the paper).
-Instead we opted for instance norm.

 ## Troubleshooting